openshift/cluster-api-actuator-pkg/docs/tests.md

 * Parallel: Yes
 * ExecTime: >9m on AWS

-Within this test, a number of machines exceeding `maxUnhelthy` marking as unhealthy with a specific condition.
+Within this test, a number of machines exceeding `maxUnhealthy` are marked as unhealthy with a specific condition.
-Then MHC creating, such MHC is configured to observe this condition.
+Then MHC is created, such MHC is configured to observe this condition.
 Test waits for a `RemediationRestricted` event on the machineset and checks that no machines were deleted.

-This test exercises MHC behaviour that prevents remediation if a number of machines marked as unhealthy more than a number in `maxUnhelthy` parameter.
+This test exercises MHC behaviour that prevents remediation if a number of machines marked as unhealthy more than a number in `maxUnhealthy` parameter.

 ### Autoscaler